Techtonica/curriculum/projects/eventonica/README.md

 Welcome to the Eventonica project!

+> Note: as of Summer 2021, we will be jumping straight into [eventonica-react](../eventonica-react/README.md).
+Please go to there unless you know you want to follow these Vanilla JS Eventonica outlines instead.

 In this project, you'll make a web app to manage events.

 You'll work on this project over the next several weeks.
 The features will remain the same but as you learn more libraries and techniques, you'll integrate those into the app.
 By the end you'll have built a full-stack web app with React and a database.